ktorio/ktor-documentation/codeSnippets/snippets/opentelemetry/README.md

 ## Prerequisites

-You need to have [Docker](https://docs.docker.com/desktop/) installed to run Jaeger and view traces.
+You need to have [Docker](https://docs.docker.com/desktop/) installed to run Grafana and view traces.

 To verify Docker, use the following command: